hfase01/Loaded-WP/wp-content/plugins/wp-piwik/readme.txt

 This plugin adds a Piwik stats site to your WordPress dashboard.
 It's also able to add the Piwik tracking code to your blog using wp_footer.

-**You need a running Piwik (at least 1.6) installation** and at least view access to your stats.
+**You need a running Piwik (at least 2.0.2) installation** and at least view access to your stats.
 Also PHP 5 or higher is strictly required.

 Look at the [Piwik website](http://piwik.org/) to get further information about Piwik.

 *This plugin is not created or provided by the Piwik project team.*

-Languages: English, German, Albanian, Azerbaijani, Belorussian, Dutch, French, Greek, Russian, Swedish, Norwegian
+Languages: English, German, Albanian, Azerbaijani, Belorussian, Chinese (simplified), Dutch, French, Greek, Italian, Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Ukrainian

 *Note: If you vote "It's broken", please tell me about your problem.
 It's hard to fix a bug I don't know about! ;-)*

+= Shortcodes =
+You can use following shortcodes if activated:

+    [wp-piwik module="overview" title="" period="day" date="yesterday"]
+Shows overview table like WP-Piwik's overview dashboard.
+See Piwik API documentation on VisitsSummary.get to get more information on period and day.
+Multiple data arrays will be cumulated.
+If you fill the title attribute, its content will be shown in the table's title.

+    [wp-piwik module="opt-out" language="en" width="100%" height="200px"]
+Shows the Piwik opt-out Iframe.
+You can change the Iframe's language by the language attribute (e.g. de for German language) and its width and height using the corresponding attributes.

+	[wp-piwik module="post" range="last30" key="sum_daily_nb_uniq_visitors"]
+Shows the chosen keys value related to the current post.
+You can define a range (format: lastN, previousN or YYYY-MM-DD,YYYY-MM-DD) and the desired value's key (e.g., sum_daily_nb_uniq_visitors, nb_visits or nb_hits - for details see Piwik's API method Actions.getPageUrl using a range).

+	[wp-piwik]
+is equal to *[wp-piwik module="overview" title="" period="day" date="yesterday"]*.

+More shortcodes will follow soon.

 = WP multisite =